beckym223/manual_work/E6_long_edited.md

 spouse benefit if married to a retired worker beneficiary.
 But the total amount of benefit is equal to the maximum of the two benefits.
-Sim-
-31 There is a family maximum that proportionally re-  duces all benefits except those of the worker if it binds.  ilarly, someone eligible for a worker benefit and also eligible for a survivor benefit receives only the larger benefit.32 A central design feature is that these auxiliary benefits are not paid for on
+Sim- ilarly, someone eligible for a worker benefit and also eligible for a survivor benefit receives only the larger benefit.32 A central design feature is that these auxiliary benefits are not paid for on